elaitala/ProjectZero/README.md

 - Cars might hit each other and create a backup
 - Top Score: Fastest Time
 - Added goals:
-  - Go fast, don't die
+  - Go fast, don't die (User conrols speed of scrolling with up/down buttons)
-  - make it to the finish line (General Assembly) before 9am
+  - Make it to the finish line (General Assembly) before 9am (Timed)
-- Player controls speed of scrolling with up/down buttons
 - Game in persepective